-We have a number of walking routes that can help you discover your local area, landmarks and heritage, whilst keeping physically active from your doorstep.
+We have a number of walking routes that can help you discover your local area, landmarks and heritage, whilst boosting your physical and mental health.

 Walking to work

 Help is at hand for businesses based in Nottingham to support active travel through the council’s Workplace Travel Service.
 Find out more about the activities and grants available.